Falmouth Doctoral Studentships

 Project criteria

-Studentships will be awarded on the basis of overall project idea, proposal and application quality, as well as strength of alignment with our research and innovation themes and programmes.
+Studentships will be awarded on the basis of overall project idea, proposal and application quality, as well as strength of alignment with our Research & Knowledge Exchange department.

 The following criteria will be taken into account when awarding studentships and places on our postgraduate research programme:

-- The alignment of your project proposal with Falmouth University's research themes and programmes.
+• The alignment of your project proposal with Falmouth University's research strategy.

 We recommend you consider and address each of these points in your expression of interest and formal application when applying for a research degree at Falmouth.
 Full details of applicant criteria and project requirements can be found on our How to Apply page.